ElektraInitiative/libelektra/src/bindings/jna/README.md

 A full java binding using JNA.
-This binding requires elektra to be installed on the system to work.
+This binding requires Elektra to be installed on the system to work.

 ## Usage

 To use the bindings in a java project, we have to include the jar file libelektra-*version*.jar in the project.
-The version number is the same one as used for elektra.
+The version number is the same one as used for Elektra.
 This jar is created upon build, if you enable the jna bindings.
 You can also use maven to take care about the dependencies.

 Please note that the jni plugin is a different thing than the jna bindings.
-We can use the jni plugin to develop plugins for elektra itself, whereas the jna bindings allow to use elektra to access configuration in java projects.
+We can use the jni plugin to develop plugins for Elektra itself, whereas the jna bindings allow to use Elektra to access configuration in java projects.
 The jni plugin is *not* required for the jna bindings to work.

 ### Command line